top of page

 • Declining fitness

-Obesity is a “hot word” in the world today, especially in the United States.
+Each of these issues often play host to other common ailments such as high cholesterol, joint problems, heart problems, and hormone dysfunction.
+By making lifestyle changes, such as improved eating, more activity (including but not limited to exercise), minimizing or eliminating alcohol and smoking consumption, and tracking health markers, a person can prevent or combat obesity, diabetes, and declining fitness, as well as all of the issues that come with these.
+Let us brief delve into each topic.
+Health problems—battling obesity Obesity is a "hot word" in the world today, especially in the United States.
 Stats about American obesity are calculated and thrown around in various debates, articles, or other mediums of information sharing.
 The term obesity has varying definitions based on the resource accessed for said definition.
-One definition notes obesity as “the state of being obese due to an excess of body fat.”
-That seems like a fair definition and we like the idea that the definition focuses on “excess fat” not “excess weight.”
+One definition notes obesity as "the state of being obese due to an excess of body fat."
+That seems like a fair definition and we like the idea that the definition focuses on "excess fat" not "excess weight."
+Excess weight versus excess fat In the United States, body mass index, more commonly referred to as BMI, is used to measure obesity.
+It, like the height and weight tables it uses as a calculation source, only looks at your height compared to your weight to arrive at a conclusion as to whether you are underweight, normal weight, overweight, or obese.
+This is a flawed approach.
+A few problems with the BMI are:

-• BMI does not account for gender differences—according to it, a 5’7″ male should weigh the same as a female of equal height
+• BMI does not account for gender differences—according to it, a 5'7" male should weigh the same as a female of equal height

-• BMI does not account for body composition differences—a 6’0″ 200-pound male with 10 body fat is viewed the same as a 6’0″ 200-pound male with 30 percent body fat
+• BMI does not account for body composition differences—a 6'0" 200-pound male with 10 body fat is viewed the same as a 6'0" 200-pound male with 30 percent body fat

-• BMI does not account for fitness—a 170-pound 5’10” person may be an avid runner, lifter, and someone who regularly works on mobility with an appropriate nutritional approach, but the BMI would categorize this person the same as the 170-pound 5’10” person who does not work out and eats pizza for dinner every night
+• BMI does not account for fitness—a 170-pound 5'10" person may be an avid runner, lifter, and someone who regularly works on mobility with an appropriate nutrition approach, but the BMI would categorize this person the same as the 170-pound 5'10" person who does not work out and eats pizza for dinner every night

 • BMI does not consider health markers such as blood pressure, cholesterol, heart rate, etc.